Library Cards & Borrowing

 Fines may be paid at any Minuteman Library Network location or online through Your Account

 Book drops located in the front and rear of the Library, drive up book drop on Thaxter Street between the Library and Town Hall.
-Also there are two remote drops throughout town, one at Middle School on Bemis and Waverly Streets and at the Hosmer Elementary School on Boylston Street.
+Also, there are three remote drops throughout town: one at Watertown Middle School on Bemis and Waverly Streets, one at the Hosmer Elementary School on Boylston Street, and one at Filipello Park on Arlington Street.
 Drops are emptied daily.

 Try out our self-checkout machine, located to the left of the Teen Room door.
 The touch screen will walk you through the process of checking out your own library materials.
 Some restrictions are associated with the use of this machine.
 The following items/patrons are not eligible for self-checkout: